SalesforceLabs/RevenueCloudCodeSamples/AgentforceQuoting/README.markdown

 - **RLM** (Revenue Lifecycle Management)
 - **Einstein** (Einstein Analytics)

-## 3. Download the QuotingAI Folder
+## 3. Download the Agentforce Quoting Folder
-Make sure to download the `QuotingAI` folder to your local environment, as this will be required for deployment.
+Make sure to download the `Agentforce Quoting` folder to your local environment, as this will be required for deployment.

 ## 4. Install Salesforce CLI
 To interact with your Salesforce org, you need to install the Salesforce CLI.